jgalan/SOFM/README.md

 - **networkTrainning.py**: It performs the network trainning and places the resulting network at "data/network.out".

-- **evalNetwork.py**: It generates bidimensional histograms using the independent population files and the trainned network to show which cells specialed to identify each region.
+- **evalNetwork.py**: It generates bidimensional histograms using the independent population files and the trainned network to show which cells specialized to identify each region.

 Potential questions.